thien1805/thien1805/README.md

 ## 👋 Hi, I'm Thien Pham

-🎓 A student aspiring to become a software engineer
+🎓 A student aspiring to become an engineer

 ### 👨‍💻 About Me
 I love learning new knowledge and exploring technologies.